SB-Chalmers/life-cycle-building-performance/docs/index.md

 In our research project, we are developing open-source digital tools that support architects and decision makers to make sustainable decisions in early design stages.

+To get detailed updates about the projects, please visit [this link](project-updates.md)

 If you know someone who might be interested in this project, please share this with them!

 ![img](/header.png)